01 of 11

-- Modelling Medium polymer clay (I used translucent), paper clay or another form of elastic paper mache, or fondant paste (for edible cake decorations)
+- Modeling Medium polymer clay (I used translucent), paper clay or another form of elastic paper mache, or fondant paste (for edible cake decorations)

-- Embossing tools For this project you need round ended tools, I used a large and medium rounded embossing tool.
+- Embossing tools For this project you need round ended tools; weused a large and medium rounded embossing tool.
 Silicone shaping tools will also work.
 If you are working with fondant for edible bells, use cake decorating tools, and use them only with food.

-- Decorative Finishes I was making miniature glittered bells for Christmas ornaments, so I finished many of my samples with glitter.
-Fine Flocking will give a velvet finish to miniature bells, and mica pigments like those from Jacquard can be added to plain polymer clay or painted on afterwards to create a metal effect.
+- Decorative Finishes we were making miniature glittered bells for Christmas ornaments, so we finished many of our samples with glitter.
+Fine Flocking will give a velvet finish to miniature bells, and mica pigments like those from Jacquard can be added to plain polymer clay or painted on afterward to create a metal effect.
 The metallic effect bells shown in the photo on the first page of these instructions had Jacquard antique bronze powder mixed into polymer clay.
 The handbell was painted with antique bronze powder after it was baked.
 Edible fondant bells can be decorated with food colors, icings, or special sugar glitters.
 Edible gold foil and flakes are also available.

 Mold Materials If you want to make molds for miniature bells, you will need: